vlayer-xyz/vlayer/book/src/advanced/dev-and-production.md

 ```sh
 vlayer serve
 ```
-By default, it listens for JSON-RPC client requests on port `3000`.
+By default, it listens for JSON-RPC client requests on port `3000` in `FAKE` mode.
 You can also specify the `--proof` argument explicitly:
 ```sh
 vlayer serve --proof fake
 ```